(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 The biggest stumbling block for many women is that you must have worked for your company for over a year.
-Check out all of the other specifications here.
+Check out all of the other specifications.

 3) Who will carry the health insurance?

 Depending on the length of your leave, your insurance coverage and costs may change.
-If your employer picks up a portion of your premiums or covers all of them, you’ll want to find out how long this continues during your leave.
+If your employer picks up a portion of your premiums or covers all of them, you'll want to determine how long this continues during your leave.

 It's also important to remember that both Baby and Mom will want coverage during your leave.
 Since the birth of a child is a qualifying life event, you do not need to worry about enrollment periods.

-You will, however, want to work closely with your insurance provider or your partner’s to determine how to obtain the coverage for your new baby.
+You will, however, want to work closely with your insurance provider to determine how to obtain coverage for your new baby.

 Steps to Prepare Financially for a New Baby

 Now that you know what your maternity leave will look like, you can start to estimate how much money you'll need during that period.

 Various online calculators like this one from Baby Center estimate how much the first year will cost in terms of a newborn.

 Thanks to garage sales, hand-me-downs, and gifts from family and friends, though, this cost might be a lot less.